EnterpriseDB/tpa/docs/src/postgres_installation_method_pkg.md

 TPA installs a batch of non-Postgres-related packages early during the deployment, then all Postgres-related packages together, and then packages for optional components separately.
-This page is about installing packages like pglogical that depend on Postgres itself.
+These instructions are for installing packages like pglogical that depend on Postgres.

-To install extra packages that depend on Postgres (e.g., Postgis), list them under `extra_postgres_packages` in `cluster_vars` or a particular instance's `vars` in config.yml:
+To install extra packages that depend on Postgres (for example, Postgis), list them under `extra_postgres_packages` in `cluster_vars` or a particular instance's `vars` in `config.yml`:

 ```yaml
 cluster_vars: